implico/frontend-starter/README.md

 SASS and JS files are now mapped.

-To map a JS Bower vendor dir, follow the same steps for the `vendor` dir.
+To map JS Bower vendor dir, follow the same steps for the `vendor` dir.